2023 UIC Holiday Card Design Contest

 ’Tis the season to show your creativity and holiday spirit!

-Enter your original artwork for a chance to be featured on the interim chancellor’s official 2022 holiday card.
-Open to all UIC students, contest entries will be accepted until Thursday, November 3, 2022.
-Artwork must be submitted electronically with completed entry form.
+Enter your original artwork or photography for a chance to be featured on the chancellor’s official 2023 holiday card.
+Open to all UIC students, contest entries will be accepted until Wednesday, Nov.
+8. Artwork must be submitted electronically with a completed entry form.

 The grand prize winner will receive a $500 scholarship, and the runner-up will receive a $250 scholarship.
 The scholarships will be payable to the winners’ student accounts.
-Winners will be notified by email on or before Tuesday, November 8, 2022.
-The winning artwork will be shared digitally and in print to the campus community, alumni, donors and friends of UIC.
+Winners will be notified by email on or before Friday, Nov.
+10. The winning artwork will be shared digitally and in print with the campus community, alumni, donors and friends of UIC.

-Original artwork (no photography, religious themes or stock images) should reflect any of the following themes:
+Original artwork or photography (photography must not include any identifiable people, stock images or religious themes) should reflect any of the following themes:

 Who May Enter